fight233/DThouse_cxd/packaging/docker/README.md

 Query OK, 1 row(s) in set (0.002843s)
 ```

-Since TDengine use container hostname to establish connections, it's a bit more complex to use taos shell and native connectors(such as JDBC-JNI) with TDengine container instance.
-This is the recommended way to expose ports and use TDengine with docker in simple cases.
+Since DThouse use container hostname to establish connections, it's a bit more complex to use taos shell and native connectors(such as JDBC-JNI) with DThouse container instance.
+This is the recommended way to expose ports and use DThouse with docker in simple cases.
 If you want to use taos shell or taosc/connectors smoothly outside the `tdengine` container, see next use cases that match you need.

 ### Start with host network